-A company which is carrying on an approved industrial policy project must report to the adjudication committee within 12 months after the close of each year of assessment, starting with the year in which approval is granted.
-The company must report on the progress of the industrial policy project and meet the requirements as stated in 4.2.
+A company carrying on an approved industrial policy project must report to the adjudication committee within 12 months after the close of each year of assessment, starting with the year in which approval is granted until the end of the compliance period.
+The company must report on the progress of the industrial policy project and meet the requirements as stated in 4.3 within such time, in such form and in such manner as the Minister of Finance may prescribe.